 - Twice the sign up rewards (50,000 points).

 - Double points on all purchases

-This is the card we both own.
+This is the card we use.
 Although it has the annual fee, it is waived for the first year.
-And you’ll be earning all of your rewards and bonus points in the first year.

 Once the first annual fee is due, you have several options.